-“That has to be a typo.” is the first thought we had when came across this 1972 Ford Grand Torino Sport Hardtop listed for $20,000 here on Craigslist in Wyantskill, New York (Albany).
+“That has to be a typo.” is the first thought we had when came across this 1972 Ford Grand Torino Sport Hardtop listed for $20,000 recently on Craigslist in Wyantskill, New York (Albany).
 As we read the listing, unfortunately, its clear the seller believes he has much more than there really is and we’ll get to that in a bit but first a comparison to several respected and data-based price guides.
 Compared to the Hagerty Insurance Online Valuation Tool the seller has unspectacular Torino priced $2,600 higher than the #1 “Concours” estimate of $17,400 and we point out that site’s three-year trend is as level as lake.
 Next, looking at the NADA Guides Classic Car Online Valuation Tool, we confirmed this overtly optimistic seller has his offering priced way beyond the upper bound “Low”, “Average”, and “High” retail value range of $4,218, $12,312, and $15,500, respectively.
 With the only similar 1972 Torino auctioned here on BringaTrailer.com in March of 2017 only being bid to $3,500, we looked over on eBay Motors and found this nicely restored, rust-free example sell for $15,100 just last April.
 Our thorough research proves one thing with this Torino: even with only a “believed to be” 51K original miles, this rusty-but-solid and complete Torino at best is currently worth only $5,000.
 Based on these facts, we’re awarding the seller our latest “NEW!” (short for “No Effin Way!”)
 Award for thinking they will get a $15,000 premium for what is at best a Condition #4 “Daily Driver” quality car.
-If you think you have the chops to use the information above to bring the private seller down to reality, you can start the conversation by either calling or text Todd at (518) 526-2424 and please feel free to mention how we featured his Torino here on GuysWithRides.

-Ford introduced the redesigned third generation Torino for the 1972 model year.
+Ford introduced the redesigned third-generation Torino for the 1972 model year.
 The 1972 Torino styling continued to emphasize the long hood, short deck design language that incorporated “coke bottle styling along its flanks.
-The biggest change for the Torino was the switch from a unit body of the prior models to body-on-frame construction.
+The biggest change for the Torino was the switch from a unibody of the prior models to body-on-frame construction.
 The new chassis utilized a perimeter layout designed to give the Torino a quieter and more isolated ride.

 Here’s the seller’s description: